-We have audited the financial statements of BNZ Life Insurance Limited on pages 1 to 22, which comprise the statement of financial position of BNZ Life Insurance Limited as at 30 September 2015, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of BNZ Life Insurance Limited on pages 1 to 22, which comprise the statement of financial position of BNZ Life Insurance Limited as at 30 September 2016, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-This report is made solely to the company's shareholder, in accordance with section 461G(1) of the Financial Markets Conduct Act 2013.
+This report is made solely to the company's shareholder.
 Our audit has been undertaken so that we might state to the company's shareholder those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's shareholder, for our audit work, for this report, or for the opinions we have formed.